apache/hadoop/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/site/markdown/MapReduceTutorial.md

 * "Public" DistributedCache files are cached in a global directory and the file access is setup such that they are publicly visible to all users.
-  These files can be shared by tasks and jobs of all users on the slaves.
+  These files can be shared by tasks and jobs of all users on the workers.
 A DistributedCache file becomes public by virtue of its permissions on the file system where the files are uploaded, typically HDFS.
 If the file has world readable access, AND if the directory path leading to the file has